 - during term time the designated safeguarding lead (or a deputy) will always be available for staff in the school or college to discuss any safeguarding concerns.
-(The term 'available' includes by means of communication using a mobile device); - there will also be a DSL or deputy available to be contacted out of hours/out of term for urgent enquiries such as an Initial Child Protection Case Conference.
+(The term 'available' includes by means of electronic communication using a mobile device); - there will also be a DSL or deputy available to be contacted out of hours/out of term for urgent enquiries such as an Initial Child Protection Case Conference.

-The Head Teacher (Karen Smith) is the DSL who will be available for urgent enquiries out of hours and/ or term time.
+The DSLs (Heads of School) for each school will be available for urgent enquiries out of hours and/or term time.

-In the event of the Head Teacher not being available, the Head of School will be available for the Infant School and the Deputy Head Teacher will be available for the Junior School.
+In the event of the Heads of School not being available for their relevant school, the Executive Headteacher will be available for both schools.
+In addition, the Junior School's Senior Learning Mentor will be available for the Junior School and the Infant School's Learning Mentor will be available for the Infant school.